 New Home Rehabilitation Loan Program (HRLP) for Rural Low-Income Households

-Relief is coming for rural low-income homeowners needing repair help, starting November 2018.
+Relief is here for rural low-income homeowners needing repair help.

-The Home Rehabilitation Loan Program (HRLP) will provide deferred loans to rural, low-income households that need repairs and improvements on their primary residence for health, safety, or durability.
-Funding for the loan program comes from the State of Washington Capital Budget.
+The Home Rehabilitation Loan Program (HRLP) provides deferred loans to rural, low-income households that need repairs and improvements on their primary residence for health, safety, or durability.
+Funding for the loan program comes from the Washington State Capital Budget.

-Loan applications and loan services are only available in the rural areas shown below on the map.
+Loan applications and loan services are only available in the rural areas shown on the map below.

-If you are interested in applying and live in one of these areas, click on the map to see who to contact for an application.
+If you live in one of these areas and are interested in applying, click on the map to see who to contact for an application.

 Commerce does not distribute applications and loans directly.